distributed-system-analysis/pbench/agent/ansible/pbench/agent/roles/pbench_agent_config/README.md

 generally need to be modified:

 - pbench_agent_install_dir: the installation directory for the pbench agent (default: /opt/pbench-agent)
-- pbench_owner: the owner of all the files in the installation directory (default: pbench)
-- pbench_group: the group of all the files in the installation directory (default: pbench)
 - pbench_config_files: the list of config files to be installed (default '["pbench-agent.cfg"]')
 - pbench_config_dest: the location where the config file(s) are to be installed (default: {{ pbench_agent_install_dir }}/config)
 - pbench_key_dest: the location where the key file is to be installed (default: {{ pbench_agent_install_dir }})